rogelioprieto/linux-tips/_posts/2021-11-17-how-to-copy-or-reuse-a-virtual-drive-in-virtualbox.md

 ## Problem:

-You copy a .vdi file (virtual drive) and you get an error when create a new Virtual Machine using this .vdi file.
+You copy a `.vdi` file (virtual drive) and you get an error when create a new Virtual Machine in Virtual Box using this `.vdi` file.

 ## Solution:
 To solve it, you can assing another `UUID` or clone the file using the `VBoxManage` tool.